 Egidio Costantini continued his work until the nineties of the twentieth century, when he created works more related to his personal reflections.

 He died in 2007 in Venice.
 They called him the master of the glassmasters.

 In Peggy’s Venetian home are now on display the small twenty-three iridescent blue sculptures in glass that Egidio Costantini created from Picasso’s drawings .
 The artifacts stand out against the white palace Cà Corner Palace della Cà Granda and the green of the Grand Canal in the room dedicated to Pegeen Vail.

-Follow or contact me to know more about Peggy Guggenheim , Egidio Costantini or Murano glass.
+Follow or contact me for a guided tour to the Peggy Guggenheim collection or Murano glass factories or art studios.

 The link if you are interested to visit The Peggy Guggenheim Collection

 The link if you are interested to visit art glass studios in Murano:Murano art & glass